Introduction

 - Home additions

-- Modern residential designs
+- Modern residential architecture

-- Commercial buildings seeking a minimalist look
+- Commercial spaces aiming for a minimalist aesthetic

 Couple Roof